-As the season is changing, I bet you must be cleaning around the house.
-While you are at it, don’t forget cleaning and winterizing your rain barrels the right way.
-You can enhance life and functionality by caring for rain barrels and ensuring they are well taken care of during the winter time.
+As the season is changing, and you no longer have to worry about mosquitos and algae in your rain barrels, I bet you must be cleaning around the house.
+While you are at it, don’t forget to clean and winterize your rain barrels the right way.
+You can enhance life and functionality by caring for rain barrels and ensuring they are well taken care of during the wintertime.

 All summer long, our rain barrels are hard at work collecting the rainwater for our gardens.
 In order to keep them performing at their best, you must take care of your rain barrels.